Xyborg/ImmoNoise/README.md

 3. Enable **Developer mode** (toggle in the top right corner).
 4. Click **Load unpacked**.
 5. Select the `ImmoNoise` folder where the `manifest.json` is located.
-6. Visit any ImmobilienScout24 Expose page in Berlin.
+6. Visit any ImmobilienScout24, Living in Berlin, or Urbanground listing in Berlin.

 ## Architecture